Mixing Time Bounds for the Gibbs Sampler under Isoperimetry: Main results

 These results demonstrate that the systematic-scan and random-scan Gibbs samplers exhibit polynomial mixing time dependence on the dimension $d$ for a large class of target distributions.
 Note that a single step of the systematic-scan kernel $P_\mathrm{SS}$ updates all $d$ coordinates, whereas the random-scan kernel $P_\mathrm{RS}$ only updates one.
 Even after accounting for this difference, a residual $\log d$ factor remains in the mixing time bounds for random-scan.
 This additional $\log d$ factor highlights a modest penalty compared to systematic scan for well-behaved target distributions.
 This aligns with prior heuristic observations about the efficiency of these sampling schemes \citep{diaconis2013some} and arises naturally from spectral bounds on mixing times \citep{gaitonde2024comparison}.

 By Proposition \ref{3siLSI}, all results in this subsection extend to distributions satisfying \ls{q} instead of \po{q}, with the conductance bounds remaining equivalent up to constant factors.
 Consequently, the bounds on the mixing time in total variation distance remain unchanged when replacing a Poincar\'e inequality with a log-Sobolev inequality of the same order.
-However, improvements may be possible when using a different norm to define the mixing time.
-For instance, in $\chi^2$-divergence, \citet[Theorem 1]{chen2020fast} demonstrated that the logarithmic factor in $\Psi$ from Proposition \ref{3siLSI} can be exploited to improve the mixing time's dependence on the warm start parameter (see Corollary \ref{lovsimCor}), reducing it from $\log$ to $\log \log$.